-6. RESEARCH ON RCS SYSTEMS
+RESEARCH ON RCS SYSTEMS

 RCS structures in the U.S. generally consist of columns made of light steel shapes encased in RC.
 The light steel shape provides ease of erection and connection to the steel beam.
-Some earlier tests on RCS interior frame connections have been carried out and reported in the literature.
-In one research project under this program exterior connections are being studied.
-The joint detail variables are: lateral ties, beam bearing plates, use of FRC in place of stirrups.
-Effect of floor slab is also included in the study.
-Analytical studies are also in progress to model the connection and frame behavior.
+Currently, there are seven active projects in the U.S., that are related to RCS structures.
+The projects include preparation of database on connections, testing of exterior and interior beam-to-column connections with and without floor slab, composite frames with partially restrained connections, and use of high strength steel and concrete.
+The joint detail variables include: lateral ties, beam bearing plates, use of FRC in place of stirrups.
+Analytical studies focus on modeling the connection and frame behavior to address practical analysis and design issues.